top of page

 5.6.–30.8.2026

-'Oil & Water Don't Mix', a fundamental principle upon which forms of printmaking are based, was first used by Phillips in the context of the September 2019 climate strikes.
-On 20 September 2019, Phillips, then resident at Kunsthall Stavanger hosted a public screen-printing session to mark a day of Global Strike that preceded the United National Climate Summit in New York.
+Oil & Water Don't Mix, a fundamental principle upon which forms of printmaking are based, was first used by the artist Ciara Phillips in the context of the September 2019 climate strikes.
+On 20 September 2019, Phillips, then resident at Kunsthall Stavanger, hosted a public screen-printing session to mark a day of Global Strike that preceded the United Nations Climate Summit in New York.
 Since then, it has become a recurring slogan in her work.
-Most recently, it has been exhibited alongside 'No to War!
-No More!' at an exhibition at Lismore Castle Arts in Ireland.
-Here, the text is presented as a flag outside of Kunsthall 3,14 facing Bergen's harbour.
+Most recently, it was exhibited alongside No to War!
+No More! at Lismore Castle Arts.

 bottom of page